 8. Harmful Chemicals

-Harmful chemicals can cause death, illness, or injury if inhaled, ingested, or absorbed through the skin.
-These materials can be either liquids, solids, or gases.
+Harmful chemicals, which can be liquids, solids, or gases, can cause death, illness, or injury if inhaled, ingested, or absorbed through the skin.
 Common examples of harmful chemicals include carbon monoxide, asbestos, and lead.

 Exposure to harmful chemicals can cause various symptoms, depending on the substance and the amount of exposure.
 Some common symptoms include headaches, dizziness, nausea, and difficulty breathing.
 In severe cases, exposure to harmful chemicals can lead to death.